 I tsp vitamin C powder

 Blend all the ingredients together in a liquidizer and consume as required.
-Can be stored for up to two days in the refrigerator.
+Can

 Makes 3 or 4 mugs